 Once you have your kratom in a vessel and ready to be brewed, you’ll next need your hot water.
 Like we stated above, you can either brew your kratom on the stovetop by simmering it, or you can pour boiling water into your thermos and let it sit.

 The stovetop brewing method is the process which most closely resembles the traditional preparation technique.
 Historically, most kratom tea has been prepared by simmering a mixture of water and leaves over a fire for three or more hours (scroll down for a speedier method).

 The kratom leaves have to be simmered for a long time due to the relatively low water solubility of some of the alkaloids.
 If you make the water acidic by adding lemon juice or another foodsafe acid, the solubility will increase.
 This will reduce the total brew time necessary to make a strong kratom tea.
 For this reason, we recommend that you add a dash of lemon juice to your stovetop brew in order to reduce the time it takes to finish.

 There are a handful of reasons why you wouldn’t want to brew your kratom tea with lemon, however: if you simply do not like the taste of the lemon; if you want to follow the traditional technique exactly; if you want a lighter tea; if you’re making a latte or other creamy tea recipe; or if you want to store the pre-brewed kratom tea for a long time.
 If that’s the case, just omit the acid.

 No Acid, No Problem

 Without the acid, your tea might be slightly less strong.
 If that’s your preference, perfect!
 Leaving out the lemon is a great way to play around with smaller serving sizes, and you can always resteep your teabags.
 If a lighter tea isn’t the goal, just keep your kratom steeping for longer than 20 minutes.
-If you plan on storing your kratom tea in the refrigerator for a while, you won’t want to add an acid because mitragynine is acid-label.
+If you plan on storing your kratom tea in the refrigerator for a while, you won’t want to add an acid because mitragynine is acid-labile.
 This means that acid slowly breaks down the alkaloids into different, inactive molecules.